 The surgical tools and camera are inserted through small incisions in the abdomen and pelvis.
 The surgeon controls these instruments and the camera from a console.

 Robotic-assisted laparoscopic surgery provides doctors with an up-close and detailed view of the bladder, surrounding organs, lymph nodes, blood vessels, and nerves.
 This approach may result in less bleeding, less scarring, fewer wound infections, and less postoperative pain than open surgery.
-It can also lead to a shorter recovery time in the hospital.
+It may also lead to a shorter recovery time.

 We have the most experience in New York City performing robotic urinary reconstruction.